kibecodes/TradingBell/README.md

 writing test for API endpoint

 Fail test - because of request id on API mock response changes from actual api response in API.test

-Pass params from dynamic file
+Create static params within dynamic modal.tsx and pass them inside components of entire apptree on access by actions like button press.